Celebrate Your Resolution with Vegan Wines for Veganuary 2022

 Vegan Diet Increases in Popularity

-- A new study published in March 2020 revealed that the number of Americans following plant-based diets is up nearly 9.6 million over the last 15 years.
+- A March 2020 study revealed that the number of Americans following plant-based diets is up nearly 9.6 million over the last 15 years.
 This is a 300% increase and nearly 3 percent of the population in the United States.

 - Women make up 79% percent of the vegan group